Abasz/ESPRowingMonitor/README.md

 ![Float vs. Double Curves](docs/imgs/float-vs-double-curves.jpg)

-Another limitation related to CPU speed is the refresh rate of the peripherals such as BLE and the web server.
+Another limitation related to CPU speed is the refresh rate of the BLE peripherals.
 The refresh rate is intentionally limited to conserve resources.
 For example, the web server only updates on a new stroke or after a 4-second interval if no new stroke detected during this period.

-Further tests will be needed to determine if this refresh rate can be increased, such as updating on every full rotation.
-However, this may only be feasible on dual-core versions of the ESP32 chip.
+In addition based on testing the ESP32s3 chip (e.g. on a Loling S3 mini board) is significantly more efficient than the wroom chips.
+Depending on the `IMPULSE_DATA_ARRAY_LENGTH` value the performance improvement is between 40-10% (performance improvement decreasing exponentially when increasing the value).

+Based on this, this chip is now the clearly recommended chip for the purpose of this project.

 ### Noise filtering